pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

-The semantics of the `run` and `runfsl` functions are slightly different when you use the `submit` option - when you submit a job, the `run`/`runfsl` will return immediately, and will return a string containing the job ID:
+The semantics of the `run` and `runfsl` functions are slightly different when you use the `submit` option - when you submit a job, the `run`/`runfsl` functions will return immediately, and will return a string containing the job
+ID:

 ```